Proportion Calculator — How It Works & When to Use It

 2. Maps, Distance and Scale Drawings

 Imagine a map where 1 cm represents 25 km.
-If two cities are 3.5 cm apart on the map, the actual distance is found from 1 : 25 = 3.5 : X. Cross multiplication gives X = 87.5 km.
-The calculator handles this style of question in seconds.
+If two cities are 3.5 cm apart on the map, the actual distance comes from 1 : 25 = 3.5 : X. Cross multiplication gives X = 87.5 km.
+The calculator handles this in seconds.

 3. Business, Prices and Discounts

 Proportions are hidden inside many financial problems.
-For example, if 12 units cost $36, then 20 units at the same rate should satisfy 12 : 36 = 20 : X. Solving that gives X = $60.
-When percentages enter the picture (discounts, tax, commission and so on), you can switch to the percentage calculator to complete the job.
+If 12 units cost $36, then 20 units at the same rate should satisfy 12 : 36 = 20 : X, giving X = $60.
+When percentages enter the picture — discounts, tax, commission — switch to the Percentage Calculator to complete the job.

 Common Mistakes When Working With Proportions